 Self-Employment Tax for 2011 and 2012

 The self-employment (SE) tax is, as the name suggests, a tax on self-employment income, and consists of Social Security and Medicare taxes, otherwise known as FICA (Federal Insurance Contributions Act) taxes.
-The employment tax, often referred to as the payroll tax, is also assessed on employees.
+The employment tax, also called the payroll tax, is also assessed on employees.
 The employer pays 6.2% of the Social Security (SS) tax and 1.45% of the Medicare tax on behalf of the employee; the employee pays the remaining part.
 Since, by definition, self-employed people do not have employers, they must pay the full amount of the tax.
 However, they are allowed to deduct the employer's portion of the tax and they can deduct a portion of the tax paid as an adjustment for gross income on Form 1040.
 Typically, the deductible amount is usually 50%, but for tax years 2011 and 2012, it is 59.6%.

 The self-employment tax is calculated on Schedule SE, Self-Employment Tax, which must be filed by every taxpayer who earns $400 or more in self-employment income, even if they are already retired and collecting Social Security and are enrolled in Medicare.
 If the taxpayer has more than 1 business, then the income is netted among all businesses and listed on Schedule SE.